3dem/relion-documents/source/Tutorial/Preprocessing.rst

 Next, we will estimate the CTF parameters for each corrected micrograph.
 You can use the :jobtype:`CTF estimation` job-type as a wrapper to Kai Zhang's :textsc:`gctf` to execute on the GPU, or you can also use Alexis Rohou and Niko Grigorieff's |CTFFIND4.1| to execute efficiently on the CPU.
 We now prefer |CTFFIND4.1|, as it is the only open-source option, and because it allows reading in the movie-averaged power spectra calculation by |RELION|'s own implementation of the |MotionCor2| algorithm.
-On the :guitab:`I/O` tab, use the :button:`Browse` button to select the `corrected_micrographs.star` file of the :jobtype:`Motion correction` job.
-Then fill in the other settings as follows:
+Fill in the settings as follows:

 On the :guitab:`I/O`:

+:Input micrographs STAR file:: Motioncorr/job002/corrected_micrographs.star

+     (You can again use the :button:`Browse` button to select the `corrected_micrographs.star` file of the :jobtype:`Motion correction` job.)

 :Use micrograph without dose-weighting?: No